-If you’re wondering where to stay in Salzburg and fear that you’ll only find expensive places, fear no more.
-The Motel One Salzburg-Mirabel is located right by the water in a safe and quiet neighborhood, a short walk from the city’s Old Town and major attractions.
+Lodging in Austria can be a concern if you’re on a budget.
+So if you're wondering where to stay in Salzburg and fear that you'll only find expensive places, fear no more.
+The Motel One Salzburg-Mirabell is located right by the water in a safe and quiet neighborhood, a short walk from the city's Old Town and major attractions.

 There's free WiFi in all areas of the hotel and the bar is a great place to have a drink before you catch your flight back home or while you wait for the others to get ready.
 In the mornings, it's also where the breakfast buffet is served.
 And your car?
 You can leave that in the hotel's private parking while you explore the city.

-I hope this post have given you some good suggestions for places to stay in Austria.
+I hope this post has given you a few good ideas about where to stay in Austria.
 Feel free to let me know if you have any questions about my stays!

 Practical information for travel to Austria